Jadranka Loncarek, Ph.D.

-Dr. Loncarek studies the fundamentals of centrosome biology and cellular processes associated with their activity.
-She aims to unravel the regulatory pathways that control centrosome number in normal and pathological conditions such as human tumors.
-The Loncarek lab uses various biochemical and cell biology methods and combines them with high resolution live-cell imaging, super resolution and electron microscopy.
+Dr. Loncarek studies the fundamentals of centrosome biology; their biogenesis, architecture and cellular processes associated with their activity.
+She aims to unravel the cellular regulatory pathways that control a centrosome number in normal and pathological conditions such as human tumors.
+The Loncarek lab uses various biochemical and genetic approaches and combines them with conventional and super resolution microscopy and electron microscopy.

 The aim of our studies is to understand how the proper number of the centrosomes is maintained in proliferating cells.